-• Anyone with questions about the provisions of this policy should contact the University's Title IX Coordinator, Letitia Clay, Title IX Coordinator.
-Email: title.ix@mvsu.edu; Phone: 662-254-3323.
+• Anyone with questions about the provisions of this policy should contact the University's Title IX Coordinator, at title.ix@mvsu.edu or by phone: 662-254-3531.

 Family Educational And Privacy Act (FERPA) Policy

 Provisions for reviewing and correcting student information as required under the Family Educational Rights and Privacy Act (FERPA) of 1974, also known as the Buckley Amendment, have been available to MVSU students and parents for many years.
 Essentially, students have the opportunity to see official copies of personal and academic information which are collected and distributed by the Office of Student Records/University Registrar during each semester of enrollment.
 Further, the student has the opportunity to correct personal and other data and to submit such changes to the Office of Student Records/University Registrar during the registration period.